Google Sheets IMPORTRANGE: combine ranges from multiple sheets

 The main function of IMPORTRANGE is to pull live data from multiple spreadsheets into one auto-updating table.
 However, there is a lot of power hidden in this formula.
 You can use it not only to merge sheets but also to filter data across spreadsheets, split a large Google sheet into smaller ones, and much more.
 If you want to learn how to optimize your work with spreadsheets and save hours with ready-to-use formulas, this guide is a must-read for you!

-In Google Sheets, the IMPORTRANGE function easily grabs data from one sheet and puts it right into another.
+In Google Sheets, the IMPORTRANGE function imports a range of cells from one spreadsheet directly into another.

-- spreadsheet_url is the URL of the source Google Sheet.
+• spreadsheet_url is the URL or the ID of the source Google Sheet.

 Let’s break down the most common ways to work with IMPORTRANGE — you know, those times when it really saves your bacon.
 I'll walk you through real examples to show how it really works.
 To keep things neat, the tables will be small to make it easy to follow. 👌